10 minutes to… OGGM-shop as a data provider for your worksflows#

 smap.set_topography(ds.topo.data);

-ITSLive velocity data#
+ITS_LIVE velocity data#

 # get the velocity data